-- Full-time students can expect a minimum of three years to complete the PhD degree, however, some students take longer. - Part-time students can expect a minimum of four years to complete the PhD degree, however, some students take longer.
+- Full-time students can expect a minimum of three years to complete the PhD degree. - Many students take longer that three years to complete the PhD degree.
+Funding should be taken into consideration if you choose or need to enroll for more than three years.